Good Time (Niko Moon album)

-Good Time (stylized in all caps) is the debut album of American country music artist Niko Moon.
+Good Time (stylized in all caps) is the debut studio album by American country music artist Niko Moon.
 It was released on August 27, 2021, via RCA Records Nashville.

 Content

 Prior to releasing his debut album, Moon worked as a songwriter for various country music artists, including Zac Brown Band and Dierks Bentley.
 He also recorded with the former's Zac Brown in the electronic dance music trio Sir Rosevelt.

 Moon released "Good Time" as his debut single in 2020, and the song reached the top of Billboard Hot Country Songs and Country Airplay charts in 2021.
 He wrote all but one of the album's songs with his wife, Anna, and Joshua Murty, with whom he also produced the album.
 The final track, and the only one which the Moons did not co-write, is a cover of Travis Tritt's 2001 single "It's a Great Day to Be Alive".